gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Releasing new agent versions multiple times a week has the potential to starve dependent groups from updates.

-Note that the `default` schedule applies to agents that do not specify a group name.
+Note that the `default` group applies to agents that do not specify a group name.
-[TODO: It seems we removed the default bool, So we have a mandatory default group?
-Can we pick the last one instead?]
+If a `default` group is not present, the last group is treated as the default.

 ### Updater APIs